US Army Birthday

 Click here to see a full list of military holidays, birthdays, anniversaries and observances!

-Two hundred forty one years ago, our nation’s leaders established the Continental Army, beginning a rich heritage of successfully defending this great country and her citizens.
+Two hundred forty seven years ago, our nation’s leaders established the Continental Army, beginning a rich heritage of successfully defending this great country and her citizens.
 Today, we celebrate the continued strength, professionalism and bravery of our ready and resilient Soldiers in the all-volunteer force.
 Our Soldiers remain Army Strong with a lifelong commitment to our core values and beliefs.
-Following more than 12 years of war, the Army remains committed to the readiness, training and advancement of the Total Army through the Army initiatives: Ready and Resilient, The Army Profession and Soldier for Life.
-This 241st birthday commemorates America’s Army – Soldiers, families and civilians – who are achieving a level of excellence that is truly Army Strong.
+The Army remains committed to the readiness, training and advancement of the Total Army through the Army initiatives: Ready and Resilient, The Army Profession and Soldier for Life.
+This 247th birthday commemorates America’s Army – Soldiers, families and civilians – who are achieving a level of excellence that is truly Army Strong.
 We also celebrate our local communities for their steadfast support of our Soldiers and families.
 We are “America’s Army: Service to the Nation, Strength for the Future.”